DigitalCoin1/Electrum_Server/HOWTO.md

 build chain.
 You will need root access in order to install other software or Python libraries.
 Python 2.7 is the minimum supported version.

-**Hardware.** The lightest setup is a pruning server with disk space requirements of about 50 GB for the Electrum database (January 2017).
-However note that you also need to run sperocoind and keep a copy of the full blockchain, which is roughly 4 GB (Octuber 2019).
-Ideally you have a machine with 16 GB of RAM and an equal amount of swap.
-If you have ~2 GB of RAM make sure you limit sperocoind to 8 concurrent connections by disabling incoming connections. electrum-server may bail-out on you from time to time with less than 4 GB of RAM, so you might have to monitor the process and restart it.
-You can tweak cache sizes in the config to an extend but most RAM will be used to process blocks and catch-up on initial start.
+**Hardware.** The lightest setup is a pruning server with diskspace requirements of about 4 GB for the electrum database.
+However note that you also need to run sperocoind and keep a copy of the full blockchain, which is roughly 4 GB in April 2014.
+If you have less than 2 GB of RAM make sure you limit sperocoind to 8 concurrent connections.
+If you have more resources to spare you can run the server with a higher limit of historic transactions per address.
+CPU speed is important for the initial block chain import, but is also important if you plan to run a public Electrum server, which could serve tens of concurrent requests.
+Any multi-core x86 CPU from 2009 or newer other than an Atom should do for good performance.
+An ideal setup has enough RAM to hold and process the leveldb database in tmpfs (e.g. /dev/shm).

-CPU speed is less important than fast I/O speed. electrum-server makes use of one core only leaving spare cycles for sperocoind.
-Fast single core CPU power helps for the initial block chain import.
-Any multi-core x86 CPU with CPU Mark / PassMark > 1500 will work (see https://www.cpubenchmark.net/).
-An ideal setup in February 2016 has 16 GB+ RAM and SSD for good i/o speed.

 Instructions
 ------------